 How weak passwords are cracked

 Hackers use a technique known as brute force, which is based on the idea of trying to blindly guess a user's passwords.
-It’s often a computer program that keeps stuffing words until it hits the jackpot.
+It’s often a computer program that tries words until it hits the jackpot.
 All hackers need for it to work is to upload a database with popular passwords, words from a dictionary, or passwords leaked in the past.
 Therefore, the more complex the password is, the less likely they are to guess it — one of the best ways to ensure your passwords are strong is by performing a password check.

 Frequently asked questions

 A password checker is a web tool that helps you evaluate your password strength.
-It analyses the syntax of your password and informs you about its weaknesses.
-Also, it checks the database of breached passwords and flags if your passwords were compromised in any of the brute-force or dictionary attacks.
+It analyzes the syntax of your password and informs you about its weaknesses.
+It also checks the database of breached passwords and flags your passwords if they have been compromised in a brute-force or dictionary attack.

 Password breach data is powered by haveibeenpwned.com

 Creating completely uncrackable passwords is becoming a challenge.
-Reduce the chance of your password being compromised by avoiding the bad practices, such as: reusing passwords, common keyword patterns, common acronyms or repeating characters.
+Reduce the chance of your password being compromised by avoiding bad practices, such as reusing passwords, common keyboard patterns, common acronyms or repeating characters.
 Keep in mind that if you use a single, simple password across multiple sites and apps, a bad actor who’s able to get their hands on that password now has access to all the accounts that the password in question was protecting.
 Essentially, a user with a single password for numerous apps or websites is a jackpot for a hacker.
 Stay on track with your passwords by using our online password generator and password strength checker tools.

 Breaking a simple 7-character password with no special symbols or uppercase letters can take as little as 0.29s.
 Add at least two characters, and the time to crack the password will increase to approximately 5 years.
 You can check how long your new password will take to crack with the NordPass password generator.
 Then change your passwords accordingly.